Preschoolers making friends: what to expect

 You can help your child learn about being a good friend as part of everyday family life.

-For example, your child might need to negotiate when playing with a sibling and deciding what to play or who gets to use a particular toy.
-When these situations happen, you can describe and explain what’s going on and why.
-For example, you might say, ‘That was a great idea to listen to each other before you decided what to play’, or ‘What if you told a story where you both had a turn with the toy?’
+For example, if your child is playing with a sibling, they might need to work out what to play or who gets to use a particular toy.
+You can praise your child when you see them working out things well.
+For example, you could say, ‘That was a great idea to listen to each other before you decided what to play’.
+Or you can make suggestions if they need help with sharing.
+For example, ‘What if you told a story where you both had a turn with the toy?’

 Helping preschoolers make friends during play

 Giving your child the chance to play with other children from preschool or playgroup can help your child develop friendships.
-It’s a good idea to start with playdates with one or two friends rather than a lot of children, especially if your child is shy or slow to warm up in social situations.
+It’s a good idea to start with playdates with 1-2 friends rather than a lot of children.
+Just one friend can work well if your child is shy or slow to warm up in social situations.

 You can start by talking with your child about who they play with, why they like playing with them and what they like to play.
 Then you can talk to the other parents about playdates, either at your home, at a local park or somewhere else that gives the children plenty of space and things to play with.

-Here are some ideas for helping your child make friends during play:
+Here are ideas for helping your child make friends during play:

 - Put your child’s special toys away when friends come over.
 This can stop arguments from starting.